Just under half of the $12.08 trillion in total mutual fund assets at the end of November 2007 were invested in stock funds

 Morningstar and Lipper, the two major fund-rating services, divide stock funds into broad categories and then subdivide those into subcategories.

-In addition to these main fund categories, Morningstar has another nine or so categories of domestic stock funds, including sector, hybrid and convertible bond funds.
-Its international stock funds include categories for country and regional funds as well as categories for emerging markets and precious metals funds.
+In addition to these main fund categories, Morningstar has another nine or so categories of domestic stock funds, including sector

 In addition to these main 12 funds, Lipper has another seven or so categories of diversified funds, including balanced and income funds.
 Its specialized funds include about 20 subcategories, including country, sector, regional and international funds.